Are you or a loved one thinking of trying methadone to combat a drug addiction?

 How Long Does a Former Addict Take Methadone?

-A former addict may take methadone for a few months, a few years or the rest of his or her life.
+A former addict might turn to long-term methadone use.
+The drug can be taken for a few months, a few years or the rest of his or her life.
 If his or her heroin use was severe, it may become a lifetime commitment.

-Although there is a severe stigma around using drugs to help drug addiction, many people find it very helpful in their recovery.
+Although there is a severe stigma of methadone treatment and around using drugs to help drug addiction, many people find it very helpful in their recovery.

 Who Can Take Methadone?